 How long does a tour of the museum take?

 In Season: 1 hour and 15 minutes Off Season: 1 hour.

 Can guests tour the museum on their own?

 No, tours are lead in groups by a guide, and guests must stay with their group.

 If I pay admission and take the tour, can I take it again on the same day without paying another admission fee?

 No, each ticket is only good for one tour.

 Is the tour available in other languages?

-Yes!
-We have a translation guide available to download as a PDF as a hard copy or on your mobile phone in the following languages: Arabic, Chinese Simplified, Chinese Traditional, Hindi, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish.
+Yes.
+The Boston Tea Party Ships & Museum has a translation guide available to download as a PDF as a hard copy or on your mobile phone in the following languages: Arabic, Chinese Simplified, Chinese Traditional, Hindi, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish.